SMF: Template-free and Rig-free Animation Transfer using Kinetic Codes: Evaluation

 \section{Evaluation}

 We test \name along multiple axes: (i)~generalization to unseen motion; (ii)~animation transfer to different characters (shapes and topology; meshes and scans); (iii)~motion specification using 3D keypoints, using monocular videos, or sampling/interpolating in the Kinetic Code (latent) space.
 No rigs or templates were used for any training or tests.
+We also test motion transfer from models trained on humanoid characters to non-humanoids.

 \paragraph{Motion datasets.} We train our method (and baselines) on a single dataset comprising of $5$ human motion categories from the AMASS dataset~\cite{AMASS:ICCV:2019} with each category containing approximately 6-7 motion sequences.
 We evaluate our method on unseen motion categories from AMASS, sampled motions from Mixamo, animal motion sequences from DeformingThings4D dataset~\cite{def4d}, and in-the-wild monocular video recordings.
 The AMASS dataset utilizes the SMPL body model~\cite{SMPL:2015}, which enables generation of motion sequences for diverse body-shapes by varying the shape parameter, $\beta$.
 Note that ours does \textit{not} use this SMPL information during training or inference.